Categories: Movie ReviewsMovies

 But the laughs never come, and there are no feels.
 There are a lot of one liner jokes dealing with the “privileged American thrown into India” trope, but they've already been done (more successfully) a few years ago on the NBC show Outsourced.
 Frankly, all of the jokes in the film seemed forced, and are designed to just get laughter out of the audience with as little effort as possible.

-I won’t spoil the ending, but since it’s a Disney movie, there is an extremely clear moral to the story that causes the characters to change.
+I won't spoil the ending, but since it's a movie, there is an extremely clear moral to the story that causes the characters to change.
 However, just like the jokes, the changes the characters go through feel just as forced as the jokes.
 Think of any great sports movie, and imagine the emotions it makes you feel, how they encourage you to follow your dreams.
 There is none of that here.

 Anybody who knows the real life story of the Million Dollar Arm contest knows from the get go what's going to happen later on in the film.
 And even if you don't, you can figure it out within five minutes.
 While the source material isn't the most surprising story in the world, the film makes no attempt to surprise you.
 If you've seen a few movies before, you could probably just watch the first ten minutes and then summarize the whole film.